INTERNATIONAL DOOR ASSOCIATION, INC.

-An owner, partner or employee of an Installing/Servicing Dealer Member may serve as a Director of the Association providing the person has authority to commit the firm in primary areas of company operations.
-An owner, partner or person holding a responsible position of a Primary Industry Manufacturer/Vendor Member may serve as a Director of the Association providing the person has authority to commit the firm in primary areas of company operations.
+An owner, partner or employee of a Dealer Member may serve as a Director of the Association providing the person has authority to commit the firm in primary areas of company operations.
+An owner, partner or person holding a responsible position of a Supplier Member may serve as a Director of the Association providing the person has authority to commit the firm in primary areas of company operations.
 A partnership and a corporation may designate said person to serve as an officer and Director as long as the underlying Membership of that individual’s employer or company is maintained in good standing.

 Section 2.
 Nominating Committee

-The Heritage and Nominating Committee shall consist of not less than three Installing/Servicing Dealer Members and three Primary Industry Manufacturer/Vendor Members.
+The Heritage and Nominating Committee shall consist of not less than three Dealer Members and three Supplier Members.
 The Heritage and Nominating Committee and its Chairperson shall be appointed by the presiding President.

 Section 3.
 Nomination by Petition

-Nominations for Director may be made, endorsed with the names of not less than 5% of the Members or minimum of 10 from the applicable Region if an Installing/Servicing Dealer Member, and not less than 5% of all Primary Industry Manufacturer/Vendor Members if a Primary Industry Manufacturer/Vendor Member, and mailed to the Association so as to be received not less than ninety (90) days before the date of the Annual Meeting of Members.
+Nominations for Director may be made, endorsed with the names of not less than 5% of the Members or minimum of 10 from the applicable Region of a Dealer Member, and not less than 5% of all Supplier Members of a Supplier Member, and mailed to the Association so as to be received not less than ninety (90) days before the date of the Annual Meeting of Members.
 The names of the candidates so nominated, designating them as “Nominated by Petition,” shall be on the ballots to be mailed as provided in Article V, Section 4.
 The Members nominating candidates by petition shall certify on the petition that they have secured the prior acceptance, in writing, of the candidate nominated.

 Section 4.
 Election